hayach2/FrenchOrFraud/backend/README.md

 ### Installation guide for the backend
-Install the dependencies
+#### Step 1: Install the dependencies

 ```sh
 cd /backend
 npm install
 ```

+#### Step 2: Create your own .env file.
+An example .env.example file is provided for you to complete.
+You need to create a database on your local mysql.

-Migrate the database
+#### Step 3: Migrate the database

 ```sh
 npx sequelize-cli db:migrate
 ```

-Run the seeder to populate the FrenchVerbs table; We only have one seeder script that is designed to populate the FrenchVerbs table with data from a text file (verbs.txt).
+#### Step 4: Run the seeder to populate the FrenchVerbs table; We only have one seeder script that is designed to populate the FrenchVerbs table with data from a text file (verbs.txt).

 ```sh
 npx sequelize-cli db:seed:all
 ```

-Finally, run the backend
+#### Step 5: Finally, run the backend

 ```sh
 npm start
 ```
 The backend runs on port 8000

-Make sure you create your own .env file.
-An example .env.example file is provided for you to complete.
-You need to create a database on your local mysql.
+Now keep your terminal running and open new terminals for the other two folders (frontend, and translator_api)

 ### What is in the backend?
 #### Migrations: